Specialised interpreting of texts for special purposes (B/A) - English/Polish 3200-L3-2TSUBA

 The course involves a study of conference (consecutive) interpreting.
 Its objective is to prepare the participants to interpret lengthy speeches in full with the use of notes as well as speeches divided into shorter passages without notes.

-Various materials are used during the course, including interviews, speeches, conference presentations, monologues, etc. The students may also interpret presentations prepared by their group mates, concerning the current events and other chosen topics.
+During the course, various materials are used, including interviews, speeches, conference presentations, monologues, texts presented by the instructor etc. The students may also interpret presentations prepared by their group mates, concerning the current events and other chosen topics.

-Each interpretation is subject to formative evaluation: the instructor discusses the positive and the negative elements of the performance, asks questions in order to guide the student to discover the causes of mistakes and suggests what could be altered in order to improve the quality of the performance.
+Each interpretation task is subject to formative evaluation: the instructor discusses the positive and the negative elements of the performance, asks questions in order to guide the student to discover the causes of the mistakes made and suggests what should be altered in order to improve the quality of the performance.

 Much emphasis is put on the use of appropriate register and correct text delivery, including the posture, body language and articulation.

-The students are also encouraged to practise on their own, to acquire new vocabulary and to exercise listening, note-taking and text delivery as well as to expand their general knowledge.
+The students are also encouraged to practise on their own, to acquire new vocabulary and to exercise listening and text delivery as well as to expand their general knowledge.

 Course workload: